schungx/Dojo-TypeScript/Manual.md

 This example maps the prefix `xyz` to a subdirectory `xyz` under the home directory.
 All your modules must then be prefixed with `xyz` (e.g.
-`xyz.SomeClass`).
+`xyz/SomeClass`).
 You can create more than one prefix, but remember the paths must be under the home directory for this to work.
 In other words, your abstract module namespace must match the physical directory structure.